 The heavy is a legit oil based for castor seed oil is the base, something we don’t see that often.
 The pomade’s formula has changed and isn’t hydrogenated castor oil based (castor wax) anymore.

 The pomade’s previous batch had a forest scent.
 The new one comes in bay rum: a really great, manly, agreeable odor in my opinion.
 Does smell strong in the jar.
-In the hair: less tart, you’ll get pleasant breezes throughout the day which are not overpowering.
-I like the balanced scents from all the O’Douds products and the fact they always build their aromas with therapeutic essential oils.
+In the hair: less tart, you’ll get pleasant breezes throughout the day which are not overpowering anymore after a while.
+I like the balanced scents from all the O’Douds products and the fact they always put together their aromas with therapeutic essential oils.

 My hair: I’ve medium thick, wavy hair.
 I wear a side part with a contour.